NBA Playoffs: LeBron James’ 44 helps Cleveland Cavaliers even series with Boston Celtics

 “It’s the best two out of three to go to the NBA Finals.
 Doesn’t get better than that,” he said.
 “Ultimately, anybody that didn’t think this was going to be tough, I mean, everything is tough.
 In this deal, it’s a blast to have to grit your teeth, get up off the mat and go after it again.”

-Kyle Korver added 14 points and Cleveland’s sharp-shooting 37-year-old added several hustle plays, outrunning three Celtics in one sequence and diving for a loose ball.
-Tristan Thompson had 13 points and 12 rebounds for the Cavs.
+Kyle Korver added 14 points and Cleveland’s sharp-shooting 37-year-old added three block and several hustle plays, outrunning three Celtics in one sequence and diving for a loose ball.

+“I’ve loved Kyle ever since we made the trade to get him here” James said.
+“I don’t remember Kyle falling too much like that.
+I’ve got to keep his body as fresh as possible.
+But listen, he’s doing whatever it takes to try to help us win, with the blocks, with the strips.
+Obviously his shot making is very key for our team as well, but it’s just the intangibles he’s doing for us defensively.”

+Tristan Thompson had 13 points and 12 rebounds for the Cavs, who won despite 19 turnovers and two assists in the second half.
 Kevin Love had just nine points on 3-of-12 shooting and was in foul trouble, but he made a big 3-pointer and follow shot in the fourth quarter.

 Jaylen Brown scored 25 and Boston had all five scorers in double figures, but the Celtics fell behind by 19 in the first half and didn’t have enough to catch Cleveland.

 And, of course, they didn’t have James, who moved past Abdul-Jabbar (2,356) for the most field goals in playoff history.
-James also recorded his 25th career postseason game with at least 40 points _ his sixth in this postseason.
+James also recorded his 25th career postseason game with at least 40 points – his sixth in this postseason.

 The Celtics hung around in the second half and pulled within 100-93 on Marcus Smart’s basket with 4:29 left.
 But Thompson got free for a dunk, and after a miss by Boston, James recovered after making his seventh turnover by making a steal and layup.